 The Billiken Success Program kicks off with an intensive, pre-semester academic summer program that accelerates your transition to SLU and continues throughout your freshman year.
 The Office of Admission may require a student to participate in this program as a condition of admission.

 If you require academic accommodations on an ongoing or temporary basis, SLU’s Center for Accessibility and Disability Resources can help coordinate auxiliary aids and services.
 Inquiries about reasonable university-related accommodations are kept confidential.

 First-year students admitted through the Billiken Success Program or TRIO Student Support Services programs are automatically matched with a mentor.
 Peer mentors help shape your first-year experience through small group and one-on-one meetings, as well as academic and social activities.

 The Students' Opportunity for Achievement and Resources (SOAR) Program works with first-generation college students, those who have received a Pell grant, or students who have some disability throughout their time at Saint Louis University to provide resources and services these students need on their path to college graduation and whatever lies beyond.

 Whether you are finishing your dissertation or brainstorming your first paper at SLU, University Writing Services can help.
 Appointments are available online or in person.

 International and ESL Students

-SLU’s English Language Center works with any international student and non-native speakers, undergraduate or graduate.
-The English Through Service program provides you an extra opportunity to expand your language skills while volunteering in the St. Louis community.
+SLU’s English Language Center works with international students and non-native speakers, undergraduate or graduate.
+The English Through Service program provides you with an extra opportunity to expand your language skills while volunteering in the St. Louis community.